Vaccine Information for B’ShERT members

 NYC vaccine hubs will be open from 9:00 AM – 7:00 PM, seven days a week.

 Vaccination is not permission to stop being careful!
-It takes approximately 10 days from your first vaccine dose to start being protected from COVID-19.
-Protection is not absolute (the vaccines are about 95% effective) and there is not yet enough evidence to determine whether the vaccine will also prevent you from transmitting COVID-19.
+It takes approximately 10 days from your first vaccine dose to start being protected from COVID-19, and full protection is not in effect until 10-14 days after your second dose for two-dose regimes (the Johnson & Johnson vaccine is a single dose).
+Protection is very strong but not absolute, and while preliminary evidence suggests the vaccine will also prevent you from transmitting COVID-19, it is not fully confirmed.
 Wash your hands, keep your distance, and wear your mask!

 Need help navigating the registration process?
 Email firstname.lastname@example.org and Mike or a member of the Caring Committee will reach out to work with you.

 Please note that New York’s vaccine guidelines are changing rapidly and some of this information may be out of date.
 We will aim to keep the page updated and current as much as possible.
 The City’s Vaccine Finder and Command Center should always have up-to-date details.